Galenosheastone/Galenosheastone/README.md

 My research sits at the intersection of developmental biology, comparative genomics, and metabolomics.
 Day to day, that means I'm writing R and Python pipelines as often as I'm at the bench.
 Current projects include:

-- **RNAseq & bioinformatics** — differential expression, pathway analysis, and snRNA-seq workflows for avian and mammalian skeletal tissues
+- **RNAseq & bioinformatics** — differential expression, pathway analysis, and RNA-seq workflows for avian and mammalian skeletal tissues
 - **Metabolomics** — NMR and LC-MS/MS pipelines covering everything from spectral processing to multivariate statistics (PCA, PLS-DA, Random Forest, mixed-effects models)
 - **Signaling pathway visualization** — building a modular R tool for mapping transcriptomic data onto curated pathway configs (cGAS-STING, necroptosis, fatty acid metabolism, and more)
 - **HPC workflows** — Slurm job management on MSU's Tempest cluster
-- **Imaging** — microCT reconstruction and analysis; light-sheet and confocal microscopy
+- **Imaging** — microCT reconstruction and analysis; various types of microscopy

 ### Tools & languages